Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/second-language/week-2/day-1/lecture-materials/intro-to-class-based-views.md

   fields = ['name', 'breed', 'description', 'age']
 ```

-That's all of the code we need to write to display a template (where we will have the form) and create a Cat when form is submitted (the request is a `POST` instead of a `GET`).
+That's all of the code we need to write to display a template ...

+... where we will have the form and create a Cat when form is submitted; the request is a `POST` instead of a `GET`.

 It won't always be quite this easy as we'll see in the future when we need to add some additional attributes or override methods in the CBV.